 Pete's Walks - Grand Union Canal 'figure-of-eight' walk (page 1 of 3)

 I started walking about 9.20am - it was an overcast and dull day, though the clouds were high and light, never threatening any rain.
-From the small car park, I went about a hundred yards down a drive to where the waymarked 'Grand Union Canal Circular Walk, 'Berkhamsted-Tring' crossed it and turned left (east) towards Berkhamsted.
-The path through this part of Northchurch Common soon crossed the Ringshall-Northchurch road, and continued through trees and bracken to reach a private drive past a small estate of chalet bungalows.
-The path continued between fences and hedges to pass the large grounds of a school on my right, then ran along the left edge of a very large empty pasture to reach the edge of Berkhamsted, from where I made my way down to Berkhamsted Castle.
+From the small car park on Northchurch Common (Grid Reference SP978102), I went about a hundred yards down a drive to where the waymarked 'Grand Union Canal Circular Walk, 'Berkhamsted-Tring' crossed it and turned left (east) towards Berkhamsted.
+The path through this part of Northchurch Common soon crossed the Ringshall-Northchurch road, and continued through trees and bracken on the other side.
+I kept right at a path fork, went straight on when the path crossed a drive (to Northchurch Farm) and continued a short distance back to the road I'd just crossed.
+Here I went a little way left, then turned left along a private road that soon turned right through trees.
+At the next junction I went straight on with a small estate of chalet bungalows on my left and paddocks on my right.
+The path continued between fences and hedges to pass the large grounds of a school on my right, then ran along the right edge of a very large empty pasture.
+I went over a stile in the corner, and followed a private drive through houses on the edge of Berkhamsted.
+The drive ended at a crossroads, where a footpath went half-left, downhill between garden fences.
+At the end of the path I continued along a street (left) and turned left at the end, to reach a road junction opposite Berkhamsted Castle.

 Near the start of the walk on Northchurch Common, , heading towards the crossing of the Ringshall-Northchurch road